omec-project/up4/scenarios/README.md

 * Verify that all components have started correctly

 **net-setup.xml**
+* Run after `setup.xml`
 * Push netcfg.json to ONOS
 * Verify that all switches, links, and host are discovered successfully

 **pfcp-setup.xml**
+* Run after `setup.xml`, `net-setup.xml`
 * Initialize a Mock SMF for communication with the PFCP agent

+**pfcp-teardown.xml**
+* Run after `setup.xml`, `net-setup.xml`, `pfcp-setup.xml`
+* Stop the Mock SMF

+**teardown.xml**
+* Dump Docker container logs
+* Stop containers

+### Single test cases
+These scenarios each test small subsets of features, such as forwarding, buffering, or failure recovery.
+These scenarios do not perform setup or teardown.

 **p4rt-forwarding.xml**
+* Requires `setup.xml`, `net-setup.xml`
 * Use UP4 northbound APIs to set up GTP termination and forwarding
 * Check forwarding by sending and receiving traffic using the eNodeB and PDN Mininet hosts

 **p4rt-buffering.xml**
+* Requires `setup.xml`, `net-setup.xml`
 * Same as p4rt-forwarding.xml but checks the case where downlink buffering is enabled

 **pfcp-forwarding.xml**
+* Requires `setup.xml`, `net-setup.xml`, `pfcp-setup.xml`
 * Use PFCP messages from the mock SMF to set up GTP termination and forwarding
 * Check forwarding by sending and receiving traffic using the eNodeB and PDN Mininet hosts

 **pfcp-buffering**
+* Requires `setup.xml`, `net-setup.xml`, `pfcp-setup.xml`
 * Same as pfcp-forwarding.xml but checks the case where downlink buffering is enabled

-**pfcp-teardown.xml**
+**pfcp-client-failure**
+* Requires `setup.xml`, `net-setup.xml`, `pfcp-setup.xml`
+* Install flow rules for one UE via the mock SMF and verify the rules are installed in the switch
+* Kill the mock SMF and verify the orphaned flow rules are cleared from the switch
-* Stop the Mock SMF
+* Restore the mock SMF and verify that forwarding for one UE can be re-established

-**teardown.xml**
-* Dump Docker container logs
-* Stop containers
+**pfcp-agent-failure**
+* Requires `setup.xml`, `net-setup.xml`, `pfcp-setup.xml`
+* Install flow rules for one UE via the mock SMF and verify the rules are installed in the switch
+* Reboot the PFCP agent and verify the orphaned flow rules are cleared from the switch once the agent recovers.

+### All-in-one tests
+These scenarios combine setup, single tests, and teardown all in one.
+Useful for quickly detecting issues.

 **p4rt-smoke.xml**
 * Combines the `setup.xml`, `net-setup.xml`, `p4rt-forwarding`, `p4rt-buffering`, and `teardown.xml`